 The order-to-cash process is a set of business procedures for the entire order management cycle.
-Also known as O2C or OTC, it includes each step from the receipt of a sales order through to customer payment.
-The order-to-cash process consists of various subsets of processes, including Order Management, Credit Management, Invoicing/Billing, Customer Payment, and Reporting.
+Also known as O2C process or OTC process, it includes each step, from the receipt of a sales order, through to when you deposit the customer payment in your company's bank account.
+The order-to-cash process consists of various subsets of processes, including Order Management, Credit Management, Invoicing/Billing, Customer Payments, and Cash Application.
+Post-sale, Reporting provides the necessary accounting and performance metrics.
 Streamlining and automating the entire order-to-cash process, including each underlying step, can help businesses to optimize procedures for better overall efficiency.
 Identifying bottlenecks and areas of inefficiency are key to achieving optimal productivity.

 - Order Management – Order management is the first step in the order-to-cash process.
 It is the process by which businesses receive, track, and fulfill sales orders.
 This process begins when the order is placed and ends when the customer receives their goods or services.
 An Order Management System (OMS) is commonly used to track sales, orders, inventory, and fulfillment.

 - Credit Management – Credit management is a process that analyzes a customer’s financial health to determine whether to extend business credit.
 It begins with ensuring prospective customers are financially sound and creditworthy to help minimize the risk of late payment or default.
 Credit professionals analyze and interpret multiple data points to arrive at a logical decision of credit terms and limits to offer their customers.
 Sometimes, even customers that pay upfront are still assessed for credit by vendors for various reasons; for example, if a vendor wants to assess potential for up-selling with additional products or services.